nuzhatfatima100/Data-Warehouse-Analytics-Advanced-SQL-/README.md

 # Data Warehouse Analytics (Advanced SQL)

-A hands-on mini data warehouse built with **SQL Server** to transform transactional data into business insights.
+A data warehouse built with **SQL Server** to transform transactional data into business insights.
 It includes a **star schema** (fact + dimensions), **advanced SQL** (CTEs, window functions, views), and **reporting queries** for customer and product analytics.

 ---